sschuhmi/ds_capstone/README.md

 ## Results and Blog Post <a name="results"></a>

 The project focused on predicting results of modern football matches by exploiting statistical analysis data of matches.</br>
-The main findings of the code can be found in my blog post available [here](https://sschuhmi.github.io/2024/10/06/PredictingFootballResults.html) at GitHub pages.
+The complete project content can be found in my blog post available [here](https://sschuhmi.github.io/2024/10/06/PredictingFootballResults.html) at GitHub pages.

 ## Licensing and Acknowledgements<a name="licensing"></a>